HuberNicolas/docker-dbs/README.md

 ## PostgreSQL and pgAdmin

-1. Find IP address of the postgres container:
+1. Find IP address of the PostgreSQL `postgres`  container:

 ``` bash
 docker ps